teholm/aws-well-architected-labs/Operations/100_Inventory_and_Patch_Mgmt/Lab_Guide.md

 ### 4.2 Assign a Patch Group

-1. Choose the **Baseline ID** of your newly created baseline to enter the details screen.
+1. Choose the **Baseline ID** of your newly created baseline to enter the details screen - `AmazonLinuxSecAndNonSecBaseline` if you used the name suggested previously.
 1. Choose **Actions** in the top right of the window and select **Modify patch groups**.
 1. In the **Modify patch groups** window under **Patch groups**, enter `Critical`, choose **Add**, and then choose **Close** to be returned to the **Patch Baseline** details screen.